msmaiaa/nativeflix/readme.md

 - [ ] Search movies by name
 - [ ] Order by imdb rating or download count
 - [ ] 'I'm feeling lucky' button
+- [ ] Search for the server on the local network ips